danilo-bangitjr-rlcore/cpp-ci-dev/docs/tech_spec/coredinator.md

 ## Deployment

-Coredinator is deployed as a bare-metal executable on both Windows and Linux servers.
-It is responsible for managing the lifecycle of other CoreRL services on the same machine.
+Coredinator is deployed as a bare-metal executable on Windows and Linux and manages the lifecycle of other CoreRL services on the same machine.
 Configuration is managed via local YAML files.

 ## Monitoring and Alerting